PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

 Starter Kit (DM320004) with either

   1) The Multimedia Expansion Board (MEB, DM320005), or
-  2) The Starter Kit I/O Exansion Board
+  2) The Starter Kit I/O Expansion Board

 See www.microchip.com for further information.